 But taking the time to clean up beach litter has numerous benefits, from saving marine animals and preserving our natural treasures to creating a safer environment and getting some exercise.

 While we had a great day out cleaning up the litter on the Coney Island in Sligo and making the video about it to take part in the competition organised by Clean Coasts, there was nothing fun about the dirty beaches and litter we gathered that day.

 Seeing and collecting what seemed to be endless amounts of plastic bottles and bags on Sligo beaches prompted me to write about the small steps everyone can take to keep our beaches cleaner.

 5+ Benefits of Cleaning up Your Local Beach & How to Get Started

 The oceans produce more than half of the oxygen on Earth and are home to approximately 70% of life on Earth.
-They also regulate our climate and weather patterns as well as absorbs carbon dioxide and that’s why the concept of a beach clean-up shouldn’t be that hard to grasp.
+They also regulate our climate and weather patterns as well as absorb carbon dioxide and that’s why the concept of a beach clean-up shouldn’t be that hard to grasp.

-We are slowly losing our oceans and all the creatures that live in it due to the staggering amount of litter we dump in them.
+We are slowly losing our oceans and all the creatures that live in them due to the staggering amount of litter we dump in them.
 It also shouldn’t be difficult to imagine the connection between all the hurricanes, wildfires, tsunamis that have been sweeping across the world and the reason for it.

 If you care about the oceans and wish to deeper understand the incredible complexity of the ocean’s ecosystem and our part in it, then I can highly recommend watching Mission Blue.